Milkdown/milkdown/gh-pages/pages/plugins/internal-plugins/index.md

 Milkdown has some internal plugins that control the entire editor's load status.
 Here is a list of them and their timer and ctx.

+They will be built by following order:

+1. Config
+2. Nodes, Marks, RemarkPlugins
+3. Parser, Serializer, Schema, Commands
+4. ProsemirrorPlugins, Keymap, InputRules,
+5. Theme, EditorState
+6. EditorView

+After all these process finished, the editor will be ready.

 ---

 ## Prepare